 A Kubernetes cluster is made up of several components that act as a control plane of the cluster and a set of supporting components and worker nodes that actually help run deployed workloads.
 There are two types of clusters in the Tanzu Kubernetes Grid setup: management cluster and Tanzu Kubernetes (workload) cluster.
 The Tanzu Kubernetes Grid management cluster hosts all the Tanzu Kubernetes Grid components used to manage workload clusters.
 Workload clusters that are spun up by Tanzu Kubernetes Grid admins are then used to actually run the containerized applications.
 Cluster security is a shared responsibility between Tanzu Kubernetes Grid cluster admins, developers, and operators who run apps on Tanzu Kubernetes Grid provisioned clusters.
 This section enumerates the components included with Tanzu Kubernetes Grid by default that can help implement secure best practices for both management and workload clusters.

-Pinniped is a Tanzu Kubernetes Grid extension which enables secure access to Kubernetes clusters.
+Tanzu Kubernetes Grid has a Pinniped package that enables secure access to Kubernetes clusters.
 Tanzu Kubernetes Grid operators are still responsible for granting access to cluster resources to other users of Kubernetes through built-in role-based access control.
 Recommended best practices for managing identities in Tanzu Kubernetes Grid provisioned clusters are as follows:

 Limit access to cluster resources following least privilege principle.